dajarshmeister/SimpleRecipes-Josh/README.md

 1. Create folder "src/assets/images"
 2. Install [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image)
 3. Use StaticImage if images are used exactly the same and don't change.
 If the image is dynamic or being imported through props use GatsbyImage

+## Active styles for current page

+1.  use activeClassName prop and pass it a class value